nashkenazi/awaf-policy-validator/README.md

   If the test ID fail -  the "reason" field descibe the possible reason why the WAF did not block the request \
   if the test ID vector is signature - the "value" field provide the signature ID that related to this attack in WAF

-  Here are the possible reasons that the test ID failed:
+  Here are the possible reasons that could cause the test ID to fail:
   ```
   ASM Policy is not in blocking mode
   Attack Signature is not in the ASM Policy